Toomaj Salehi: Support

 Salehi has the support of many young Iranians, some of whom have staged street protests, as well as the Iranian diaspora.
 On social media, they have used the hashtag #FreeToomajSalehi.
 His friend and musical collaborator, a rapper who goes by the name of Afrasiab, released a video in Iran, saying "Enforcing this sentence is the biggest mistake of the century...
 Toomaj is not just one person.
 He's a nation that won’t be chained down".
 Salehi has been hailed as a national hero, even being mentioned by pensioners' protest in southwestern Khuzestan province.

-The United Nations has called for his release, and a petition launched by the Index on Censorship calling for his immediate and unconditional release has since been signed by over 100 artists, writers, and musicians including Margaret Atwood, Sting, and Coldplay.
+The United Nations called for his release, and a petition launched by the Index on Censorship calling for his immediate and unconditional release was signed by over 100 artists, writers, and musicians including Margaret Atwood, Sting, and Coldplay.

-Amnesty International has also been running a campaign to save Salehi.
+Amnesty International also ran a campaign to save Salehi.

-His uncle, who lives in Germany, has been calling on European and world leaders to intervene and boycott Iran, both economically and diplomatically.
+His uncle had also been calling on European and world leaders to intervene and boycott Iran, both economically and diplomatically.

-Hadi Ghaemi, executive director of the Center for Human Rights in Iran in New York, says that Salehi's case "underscores the glaring unlawfulness and injustice of the Islamic Republic's judicial system.
-Not only was Toomaj imprisoned for participating in a peaceful protest, but now a lower court, acting as a wilful instrument of the state's security apparatus, has unlawfully sentenced him to death".
+Hadi Ghaemi, executive director of the Center for Human Rights in Iran in New York, had said that Salehi's case "underscores the glaring unlawfulness and injustice of the Islamic Republic's judicial system.
+Not only was Toomaj imprisoned for participating in a peaceful protest, but now a lower court, acting as a willful instrument of the state's security apparatus, has unlawfully sentenced him to death".

-In November 2024, activist Kianoosh Sanjari committed suicide by jumping off a building in Tehran to demand Salehi's release.
+In November 2024, activist Kianoosh Sanjari committed suicide by jumping off a building in Tehran to demand the release of Salehi and several other political prisoners.

 Awards

-In 2023, while in prison, Salehi was awarded the Freedom of Expression Art Award by the Index on Censorship for his "unwavering commitment to using his craft as a weapon against injustice".
-The rapper donated his cash prize to victims of recent floods in Iran.
+In 2023, while detained in Iran, Salehi received the Freedom of Expression Art Award from Index on Censorship in recognition of what the organization described as his "unwavering commitment to using his craft as a weapon against injustice".
+Salehi donated the monetary portion of the award to people affected by floods in Iran.

-In 2024, while in prison, he received the 2024 Václav Havel Prize for Creative Dissent.
+In 2024, while still imprisoned, Salehi was awarded the 2024 Václav Havel Prize for Creative Dissent.